No description

 • TLP power tuning on battery: RUNTIME_PM_ON_BAT=auto and PCIE_ASPM_ON_BAT=powersupersave for additional runtime PM and deeper PCIe link power savings.

-Quick post-switch verification on strider:
+Quick post-switch verification on molly:

 vainfo # should show iHD driver